Iowa Manufacturing Replacement Parts and Supplies Exemption Beginning 7/1/2016

 As with all sales and use tax research, the specifics of each case need to be considered when determining taxability.
 Agile Consulting Group’s sales tax consultants can be found on our page summarizing Iowa sales and use tax exemptions.
 If you have questions, comments or would like to discuss the specific circumstances you are encountering in regard to this issue or any other sales & use tax issue, please contact us at (888) 350-4TAX (4829) or via email at info@salesandusetax.com.

-Two pieces of metal with wires attached to them on a white surface
+Two silver pacemakers with wires on a white surface.

 February 11, 2025